mircealungu/mircea/essays/devx-and-ai.md

 > The reports of my death are greatly exaggerated (Mark Twain)

-**Code Generation is not new to Software Engineering.** And neither are the announcements of dismissal of programming that come together with it.
+#### **Code Generation is not new to Software Engineering**
+And neither are the announcements of dismissal of programming that come together with it.
 We've seen such announcements with Cobol many years ago.
 And we've seen them with 4GLs ([cover of App Development w/o Programmers, James Martin, 1982](https://m.media-amazon.com/images/I/71eNJfBFeWL._SX679_.jpg)), model-driven engineering and with low-code platforms.
 And now we're seeing it with AI.

-**However, there is a difference between the old and the new code generation**.
-Then, old code generation was generating code in a lower-level *formal* language from a formal higher-level *formal* language.
+#### There is an essential difference between the old and the new code generation
+The traditional code generation was generating code in a lower-level *formal* language from a formal higher-level *formal* language.
 Notice the emphasize on *formal* language.

 ## The Architecture